SAP-samples/teched2023-IN260/exercises/ex6/README.md

     ```
 In the next step, we will create a cache configuration that will be used for caching the results of the OpenAPI service.

-## 6.2 - Create a cache configuration
+## 6.2 - Create a Cache Configuration

 The `CacheConfiguration` API is similar to the resilience patterns API that you learned about in the previous exercise.